Mai Yanagida

 Mai Yanagida (Note: Mai Yanagida (柳田舞, Yanagida Mai)) (born 1 December 1992) is a Japanese international cricketer.
 In April 2019, she captained Japan's squad in the 2019 ICC Women's Qualifier EAP tournament in Vanuatu.
-She made her Women's Twenty20 International (WT20I) debut against Indonesia in the Women's Qualifier EAP tournament on 6 May 2019, which was also the debut match for the rest of the Japanese playing eleven.
+She made her Women's Twenty20 International (WT20I) debut against Indonesia in the Women's East Asia-Pacific Qualifier tournament on 6 May 2019, which was also the debut match for the rest of the Japanese playing eleven.
 Yanagida captained the team during her debut match.
 She also played for the national team in the 2013 ICC Women's World Twenty20 Qualifier, and was part of her country's team at the 2014 Asian Games in Incheon, South Korea.

 Born in Kanagawa, Yanagida played softball in her youth and first played cricket as a student at Waseda University.